KnightThymeTools/aoe2-aiscript/README.md

 ### 2.7 Codelens support

+This feature is present, but not **FULLY** functional yet.
+Codelens has been implemented as of February 22nd, 2019.
+It only shows Codelens results for constants, however.
+Those actions are not functional just yet.
+With the adequate amount of research and effort, they should be operational by the release of v0.1.3.

-This feature is present, but not functional yet.
-More information will be provided here when it is complete or working.
+ More information will be provided here every update.

 ### 2.8 Hover Support